 Missing Persons Investigations

-Adult missing person investigations are the responsibility of one investigator and an investigative assistant.
+Adult missing person investigations are also the responsibility of the Homicide Detail.
 The State of California has mandated that a report be generated and an investigation conducted in every case pertaining to a missing person.
-While a good number of these cases clear quickly when the subject returns, some are more involved and require resources from both inside and outside of the homicide detail.
-These resources may include reserve deputies, the aero squadron, search and rescue teams, bloodhound, patrol, explorers and other investigative units.
-Regrettably, some investigations lead to the discovery of a deceased missing person.
-The cause of death may be accidental, suicidal, natural or by homicide.
-In these cases, the ensuing investigation is conducted within the jurisdiction where the body is found.
+While many of these cases clear quickly when the subject returns home, some are more involved and require resources from both inside and outside of the Homicide Detail.
+These resources may include Reserve Deputies, the aero squadron, Search and Rescue teams, bloodhounds, patrol personnel, Explorers, and other investigative units.